 Working Beyond Boundaries

 What is needed is a much more radical response.
 Agile Working is multi dimensional – not just limited to doing the same work in the same way at a different time or place.
-It incorporates time and place flexibility, but also involves doing work differently – it is transformational.
-In addition, organisations must look beyond current boundaries and develop more innovative and holistic outlooks not limited by the standard and piecemeal approaches employed in the last decade which in general have not been fully developed.
+It does incorporate time and place flexibility, but also involves doing work differently.
+It is more about transformation than change.
+As such, organisations must reach beyond current boundaries to develop more innovative and holistic outlooks that are not limited by the “cages” created by standard and piecemeal approaches often employed in the last decade which have failed to deliver promised potential.

-For example some 5000 Virgin Media employees are now free to work remotely with video calls and shared documents from a variety of locations via PCs, laptops, tablets and mobile phones, following the deployment of Cisco Quad, WebEx and Unified Comms products.
-“The ability of social media to actively engage audiences is proven, and we’re making the most of collaboration software to bring new ways of working to Virgin Media,” said Elisa Nardi VM Chief Transformation & People Officer.
+However there are examples of success.
+Many Virgin Media employees are free to work remotely with video calls and shared documents from a variety of locations via PCs, laptops, tablets and mobile phones, following the deployment of Cisco Quad, WebEx and Unified Comms products.
+“The ability of social media to actively engage audiences is proven, and we’re making the most of collaboration software to bring new ways of working to Virgin Media,” said VM Chief Transformation & People Officer.
 “Our people will be able to connect using video, chat and activity feeds from the office, when working from home and on the go.
 We’re enabling a more flexible and collaborative work environment and will continue to deliver an outstanding experience to our people and, ultimately, a more agile and engaged workforce.”

 Increasingly the NHS is looking to mobile technology to improve patient care, particularly through greater use of telehealth for community care and patients to self-monitor their symptoms at home rather than take up valuable bed space in hospitals.
 At South Warwickshire NHS Foundation Trust (SWFT) progress includes digitising its paper-based library of medical records and providing staff with mobile devices (including iPads) to access the information from the bedside in hospitals or while in the community visiting patients at home.
 SWFT is also using other mobile functions such as online mapping to enable district nurses to plan the best route for their patient rounds.